SUSE/SLES4SAP-sap-infra-monitoring-ansible-playbook/README.md

 ## Customizable Settings:
 The deployment should be adaptable to an existing infrastructure.
 Therefore different settings are configurable via default variables.<br>
-These variables are stored under [/roles/configuration/vars/default.yaml ](roles/configuration/vars/default.yaml).
+These variables are stored under [/roles/configuration/vars/default.yaml](roles/configuration/vars/default.yaml).

-The following main settings are possible:
+The following settings are possible:

 ### Port Numbers:
 Changing them will automatically change it to all depending components.